NVIDIA/python-jetson/README.md

 ``erase`` to erase the EEPROM.
 The ``dump`` and ``show`` commands can be used to read the EEPROM and show a hexdump or a decoded version, respectively.

+Some boards support querying the state of the core and the CPU power rails.
+This can be done using the ``power-rail`` command.
+An optional argument can be used to specify the name of the rail to query.
+If no value is specified, the status for all power rails will be shown.